Human-centric lighting in the marketplace

 The emerging lighting technologies that focus on the impact of light on health and well-being are growing rapidly.
 In addition to medical and healthcare applications, human-centric lighting (HCL) solutions designed for homes, offices and commercial spaces are becoming more prevalent in the lighting industry.

-We recognize that beyond utility, the future of lighting is connected to its impact on human health and well-being.
-The recent publication of UL DG 24480, Design Guideline for Promoting Circadian Entrainment with Light for Day-Active People, offers potential baseline performance goals for indoor lighting specifiers and building owners to consider when seeking circadian entrainment in addition to quality illumination.
+Published in 2020, UL Solutions developed the design guideline to offer potential baseline performance goals for indoor lighting specifiers and building owners to consider when seeking circadian entrainment in addition to quality illumination.

-UL’s DG 24480 was developed for those who design and specify lighting in buildings and wish to provide light for vision and for circadian entrainment for typical day-active and night-inactive people.
+We developed DG 24480 for those who design and specify lighting in buildings and wish to provide light for vision and for circadian entrainment for typical day-active and night-inactive people.

 Working with lighting specifiers, distributors, manufacturers, researchers and institutes like the U.S. General Services Administration (GSA) and the Lighting Research Center (LRC), we are poised to follow the lighting industry’s needs as human-centric lighting technology advances.